RenanEspinar/HomeCar/README.md

 HomeCar is an independent community project.

-It is not affiliated with or endorsed by:
+It is not affiliated with or endorsed by Google, Android Auto, Home Assistant or Nabu Casa.

-- Google
-- Android Auto
-- Home Assistant
-- Nabu Casa
-- Fermata
+HomeCar is derived from Fermata Media Player under the GNU GPL v3.0.
+The upstream Fermata project and its contributors are not responsible for HomeCar-specific modifications.

 Android Auto interfaces should only be configured or operated when it is safe and legal to do so.

 ---

-**HomeCar â€” Your Home Assistant dashboard, in your car.**
+**HomeCar - Your Home Assistant dashboard, in your car.**